micmejia/bible-dump/NKJV/Ezekiel/Ezek 25.md

 Say to the Ammonites, 'Hear the word of the Lord God!
 Thus says the Lord God: "Because you said, 'Aha!' against My sanctuary when it was profaned, and against the land of Israel when it was desolate, and against the house of Judah when they went into captivity,

 ###### 4
-indeed, therefore, I will deliver you as a possession to the [^a]men of the East, and they shall set their encampments among you and make their dwellings among you; they shall eat your fruit, and they shall drink your milk.
+indeed, therefore, I will deliver you as a possession to the men of the East, and they shall set their encampments among you and make their dwellings among you; they shall eat your fruit, and they shall drink your milk.

 ###### 5
 And I will make Rabbah a stable for camels and Ammon a resting place for flocks.
 Then you shall know that I _am_ the Lord."